orbforge/orb-docs/docs/setup-sensor/spare-iphone.md

 - Try restarting your iPhone
 - Reinstall the app from the App Store

 Congratulations!
-Your Spare iPhone is now repurposed as a dedicated Orb sensor, continuously monitoring your network health.
+Your spare iPhone is now repurposed as a dedicated Orb sensor, continuously monitoring your network health.